×

 7. Lemon and Soda

-Mixing lime or lemon juice in water with a pinch of baking soda can help to relieve a variety of digestive complaints.
+Mixing lime or lemon juice in water with a pinch of baking soda can help relieve a variety of digestive complaints.
 This mixture produces carbonic acid, which may help to reduce gas and indigestion

 8. Basil